-I know some people worry that if they object to terms in the contract, the publisher will reject the paper, but that's absolutely absurd.
+I know some people worry that if they object to terms in the contract, the publisher will reject the paper, but that's just not the case.
 The publisher might not capitulate to every demand, but reject the paper - NO.

 Ok, so you've found something you want to change: change it

-So, what do you want in place of what's there?
-Just use plain English (or French, etc.) to say what you want.
-Don't be fancy.
+So, what do you put in the contract instead?
+Just say what you want.
 Plain language is just as good as legalese.
 Go ahead, try it.
 I am confident you'll be pleasantly surprised.
 I have never had a negotiation disappoint me yet and I *always* negotiate.
 And I'm prepared to walk away over some things, but I've never had to.
 Publishers only seem unreasonable on the surface of their contracts (lawyers...).
 They're really not that bad.
 At least give it a try.

 Maybe you can get some help